Room finishing

 Next, select the ceiling type from the drop-down list containing all ceiling types of the current project.

-Height Offset from Level allows you to set the ceiling position relative to the level.
-The value can be positive or negative.
+Height Offset from LevelOffset from Room bottom allows setting the ceiling position relative to the level or the bottom of the room depending on the selected settings.
+The value can be either positive or negative.

 Using the Add button, you can create a multilayer ceiling by adding several types.